After Hours (The Velvet Underground song)

 "After Hours" is a 1969 song written by Lou Reed and originally performed by the Velvet Underground, "about a timid person watching others having fun and wishing they could join in".
-It is the tenth and final track on their self-titled third album.
+It is the tenth and final track on their eponymous third studio album.
 It is one of few songs with lead vocals by drummer Maureen Tucker, as Lou Reed stated the song was "so innocent and pure" that he could not possibly sing it himself.
 Tucker's vocals are accompanied by acoustic and bass guitar.
 The style of the lyrics and the music is somewhat reminiscent of Tin Pan Alley songs of the 1930s.

 Music video

 In 2014, Universal Music Enterprises held a contest in collaboration with Genero to create an official music video for the song.
 From 120 submissions, the video by Choking Monkey Productions, directed by Oliver Chen and starring Paloma Lopez, was picked as the winner and subsequently uploaded to the Velvet Underground Vevo YouTube channel.